Are Sports Drinks Bad for Your Health?

 Sports drinks are everywhere – you see them on the sidelines at pro sporting events and even little league games, but are they appropriate for you and your kids?
 In Part II of our snacking discussion, our expert breaks down why sports drinks may not be ideal!

 Last week we covered the first of our three rules for sports snacks.
 Click here to read it.

 Today we will cover the second rule – Don’t drink the sports drink or the Kool-Aid.

-When you consume sports drinks, you not only ingest a large amount of sugar and artificial ingredients you don’t need, but also swallow the sales pitch that you need sports drinks to either have energy or to not run out of energy.
+When you consume sports drinks, you not only ingest a large amount of sugar and artificial ingredients you don’t need but also swallow the sales pitch that you need sports drinks to either have energy or to not run out of energy.
 For a more detailed perspective and plan, check out The 3/4 Rule at Amazon.

 Rule 2 – Most athletes don’t need sports drinks or chocolate/flavored milk.

 - Your athlete does not need a sports drink before training to pre-load muscles with energy.
-The reality is that insulin levels spike, which floods your system with glucose that cannot be absorbed fast enough, so glucose levels rise.
+The reality is that insulin levels spike, which floods your system with the glucose that cannot be absorbed fast enough, so glucose levels rise.
 This actually bogs down your metabolic processes and makes them less efficient.

-Just as light to moderate rainfall can be better absorbed by the soil and managed by storm sewers than a sudden torrential downpour, the body can metabolize slowly digested food better than quickly digested carbohydrate.
+Just as light to moderate rainfall can be better absorbed by the soil and managed by storm sewers than a sudden torrential downpour, the body can metabolize slowly digested food better than quickly digested carbohydrates.

-Quick-release or fast acting carbohydrate causes glucoseflooding of the system and the body cannot extract the glucose from the blood fast enough.
+Quick-release or fast-acting carbohydrate causes glucose flooding of the system and the body cannot extract the glucose from the blood fast enough.
 Just as water levels rise quickly after torrential rain, so do glucose levels in the blood.

 However, the same amount of rain falling over a long period can be absorbed into the ground and water levels do not rise.